Fatemeh Khavari

-Fatemeh Khavari (born 26 January 2000) is an Iranian-born activist who focus on Afghan refugees who arrived in Sweden mainly 2015.
+Fatemeh Khavari (born 26 January 2000) is an Iranian-born activist who focuses on Afghan refugees.
+She arrived in Sweden in 2015.

 Biography

 Khavari came to Sweden from Teheran, Iran, with her mother and siblings in 2015 as a family reunion as her older brother was living in the country.
 She is part of the hazaras.

 Khavari and some friends founded the organisation Ung i Sverige; they received attention after a sitdown strike in 2017 in support of Afghan refugees and them not being deported back to Afghanistan.

 Khavari became the groups spokesperson, and the strike lasted for 58 days between 6 August to 2 October 2017.

 In 2018, her book Jag stannar till slutet was published.
 In 2023, she presented her own episode of Sommar i P1 at Sveriges Radio telling about her life and work.